guysqr/release-machine-workshop/part-two.md

 }
 ```

-The Release Machine has been set up to be triggered by either writing the `release-manifest.json` file to the release manager S3 bucket, or by posting the `release-manifest.json` file's contents to the release manager API Gateway endpoint.
+The Release Machine has been set up to be triggered by either writing the `release-manifest.json` file to the release machine S3 bucket, or by posting the `release-manifest.json` file's contents to the release machine API Gateway endpoint.

 To see the magic happen via the first method, go to [the S3 console](https://s3.console.aws.amazon.com/s3) and upload the `release-manifest.json` file from this directory to the release-machine S3 bucket that SAM has created.